 The most common type of accommodation in Cuba is “Casa Particular”.
 These are rooms available for short term rent in the houses of the locals.
 Of course there are plenty of hotels and international resorts too, usually luxurious and very high class.
 But staying in a Casa Particular offers more authenticity to your Cuba visit.

-You can book your stay in a Casa Particular in Cuba via the Internet, using AirBnb, or you can do it straight away when you get there.
+You can book your stay in a Casa Particular in Cuba via the Internet, using AirBnb or Booking (check here for the best deals), or you can do it straight away when you get there.
 There are plenty available, very similar in terms of price and conditions, so it is best to keep your flexibility.
 We chose to book in advance, to make sure we don’t spend too much time looking for a place to stay, as this is quite difficult when traveling with a young kid.

 Using other online sources to find accommodation in Cuba can be very inefficient.
-Due to the issues with USA, many reservation sites are not working for Cuba or are highly restricted.
-We generally use Booking quite a lot, but for Cuba they do not list many properties and none of them has any reviews.
+Due to the issues with USA, many reservation sites are not working for Cuba, are highly restricted or don’t list any reviews.